Introducing Kat Soni - the heart & hands behind Let it Flow Wellness

 Kat’s Bio

 Like the majority of humans, I was enamored with Nature from a very young age.
-Talking with trees and singing to flowers and was how I liked to spend my time.
+Talking with trees and singing to flowers was how I liked to spend my time.
 When my first pet died (Mr. Ant), I held a special ceremony for him and buried him in a magnolia blossom.
-Dreaming up imaginary worlds and playing dress-up were some of my favorite things to do.
-I drew and painted and danced and read a LOT of books.
+When I wasn’t outside, I drew and painted and danced and dreamed up imaginary worlds and read a LOT of books.
 Remember summer reading programs growing up?
 I read over 200 books during summer vacation between 1st and 2nd grade.
 I was a little freak of a bookworm!

 I was exposed to a broad spectrum of ideas and alternative health practices from a very young age.
-At age five, I was sipping on disgusting-tasting algae drinks that dyed my teeth green, drinking only spring water and eating all organic foods.
-We were only allowed to eat sweets on Sundays, so hanging out at friends’ houses where their pantries were well-stocked with Dunkaroos was extra enticing!
+At age five, I was sipping on repulsive algae drinks that dyed my teeth green, drinking strictly spring water and eating all organic foods.
+We were only allowed to eat sweets on Sundays, so it was always a free-for-all when I hung out at friends’ houses…pillaging their pantries for gushers and dunkaroos! ;)

 Philosophical discussions and chats about “conspiracy theories” were commonplace in our home.
 My family was very traditional in some ways and quite unorthodox and open-minded in others.
 I guess when your parents grew up in Communism and are totally privy to government propaganda and corruption, it’s easier to believe that “authority figures” and mainstream media might not always be, ahem, forthcoming.
 My brother and I had the benefit of being familiar with American culture and Transylvanian culture, as we visited the “old country” every summer growing up.
 We traveled quite a bit as a family, and I was fascinated by the gypsies, villages, beautiful craftsmanship and bumpy roads of my parents’ homeland.

-I did well in high school and college and was very curious to explore the world as soon as I wrapped up my formal education.
+I got good grades, made good friends, spent a semester in Honolulu, didn’t take advantage of any academic resources whatsoever and was very curious to explore the world as soon as I wrapped up my formal education.

 While I had no inclination towards pursuing more academia (I was a bit jaded by the educational system by that point), I began studying independently and traveling intensively throughout my 20s.
 I had the opportunity to travel to Italy, Mexico, the Dominican Republic, Vietnam, Fiji, Canada, Puerto Rico, Costa Rica and New Zealand, and I lived in Australia for over 3 years.
 I also lived in six different states throughout the U.S. in all different climates and ecosystems.

-I experienced a Kundalini awakening in 2012 and have had some profoundly beautiful experiences so far in my little life…with eye-opening experiences in the realms of clairaudience and ancestral healing, ET encounters and the daily revelations of Earth’s wisdom.
-At this point, it seems to me that the degree of which we can remain open to the energies and teachings of Nature is the determining factor in our journeys of self-realization.
+I experienced a Kundalini awakening in 2012 and have had some profoundly beautiful experiences so far in my life…with eye-opening experiences in the realms of clairaudience and ancestral healing, ET encounters and the daily revelations of Earth’s wisdom.
+At this point, it seems to me that the degree of which we can be aware of the energies and teachings of Nature is the determining factor in our journeys of healing and self-realization.

 (…I’m still very much out here talking to trees and singing to flowers.)

-Experimentation and play are central pillars in my work and life.
-From facilitating ecstatic dance in three countries, to recording a one-of-a-kind EP featuring renditions of Hungarian folk songs with a very modern twist, I feel blessed to be in close relationship with my inner child and soul!
+Experimentation, discipline and play are central pillars in my work and life.
+From facilitating ecstatic dance in three countries, to recording a one-of-a-kind EP featuring renditions of Hungarian folk songs with a very modern twist, to publishing a not-just-for-children children’s book titled Millie the Mycelium, I feel blessed to be in close relationship with my inner child and soul!
 One of my favorite authors of all time, Tom Robbins, has a fantastic quote that I love…

 — Tom Robbins, Author of "Another Roadside Attraction"